 Angela Wright lived in Chipstead for 35 years.
 She is probably best known for her wonderful mezzo soprano singing voice with the Banstead Operatic Society, and also solo performances at various events in the PA Hall.

 Angela’s lifetime passion has always been singing.
 Having achieved a Grade 8, she attempted to enroll in formal opera training in London, but the competition proved too great.

 Angela was educated in Grimethorpe, Yorkshire (home of the famous Grimethorpe Colliery Band), where her father was the colliery manager.
 She went on to read languages at Liverpool University and became a buyer at Selfridges in London.

 Since moving to Chipstead, she became a schoolteacher, teaching French at a middle school in Redhill.
-Angela is now retired, but still keeps up her amateur singing career!
+After Angela retired, she kept up her amateur singing career!

 The management team at Grimethorpe colliery.
 Angela's father is second from left

 Education has for its object the formation of character

 Having left school and gone to University to further my education, I never reflected on the effect which my school had left on me.
 I studied because I was told to study and never thought why - perhaps to get a job?
 So the next step was to take a Certificate of Education - a step towards a job!